varadero/http-fs/README.md

 }
 ```
 - `--log-events` - Logs some of the request and response events
+- `--response-header` - Adds specified response header to success responses (this excludes HTTP 404's for example).
+The value after this parameter should be enclosed in quotes and must contain the header name and its value in format `header-name:value` - the name of the header followed by `:` followed by the value.
+Multiple `--response-header` can be added in case multiple response headers are needed

 ### MIME map specifics
 - Files without extensions are referenced with `.` map